Blood Creek: Production

 The script was purchased by Warner Bros. in 2003, after David Kajganich's adaptation of The Lost Honour of Katharina Blum didn't pan out.
 Peter Care was hired to direct, and was expected to rework the script with Kajganich.
 After Warner Bros. put the project in turnaround, Lionsgate bought the rights from them, and hired Joel Schumacher to direct.
 Filming was scheduled in March 2007; production was filmed on locations in Romania (Bucharest and MediaPro Studios).

 Reception

 Blood Creek received mixed reviews from critics.
-Rotten Tomatoes reports that 43% of 7 surveyed critics gave the film a positive review; the average rating was 4.4/10.
+On the review aggregator website Rotten Tomatoes, the film holds a 50% rating based on 6 reviews; the average rating is 4.7/10.
 Bloody Disgusting rated the film 3/5 stars and called it "an enjoyable, marginally original, and fast-paced tale, with a franchise-ready villain and some truly entertaining setpieces."
-Justin Julian of DreadCentral rated it 2/5 stars, and, while he praised the villain, stated that the film needed "two or three rewrites ... to tighten the script."
+Justin Julian of Dread Central rated it 2/5 stars, and, while he praised the villain, stated that the film needed "two or three rewrites ... to tighten the script."